Lucyouma/Chattify/README.md

 # **Chattify**
 Chattify is a feature-rich chat application that enables real-time communication.
 The app offers functionalities such as messaging, multimedia sharing, user authentication, and threaded conversations.
-This README file provides a detailed explanation of the project, including how to set it up, the purpose of each function, and how it works.
+This README file provides a detailed explanation of my project, including how to set it up, the purpose of each function, and how it works.
 ________________________________________
 # **Contents**
 	Features